numfocus/gsoc/README.md

 </table>

-## Organizations Eligible Under NumFOCUS Umbrella
+## NumFOCUS Organizations

-All the projects listed [here][NumFOCUS-Projects].
-Other projects should send a email to gsoc@numfocus.org.

-To participate under the NumFOCUS umbrella, a sub-org must:

-1. Have one sub-org admin
-    and at least two mentors (**the sub-org admin can be one of the mentors**) who are willing to commit to the full GSoC period.

-2. Have a good ideas page.
+Not all NumFOCUS organizations participate under our umbrella.
+These lists show which organizations are participating with GSoC and where you can find information how to work with them.

-## NumFOCUS' Fiscally Sponsored Projects GSoC Status
+### Fiscally Sponsored Organizations GSoC Status

 | Project                         | Status                            | Ideas Pages                                                                |
 | -------                         | ------                            | -----------                                                                |